outpw/tutorials/QGIS-datatypes.md

 ...shapefiles?
 That's so 90's! __Let's add a SpatiaLite layer:__

-1. Click the SpatialLite button:![SpatialLite Button][QGIS3]
+1. Click the Add Vector Layer button:![SpatialLite Button][QGIS30]
-2. Under Connections, click "New" then navigate to the COLORADO.sqlite workshop data and click Open.
-The COLORADO.sqlite database should appear in the drop down menu.
-3. Click "Connect"
-4. Use SHIFT+click to select all layers, then click "ADD"
-5. Click "ADD"

-Congrats, you have a big hot mess (Turn off what you don't need).

-![SpatiaLite dialog][QGIS4]
+2. Navigate to your data, select the QGISworkshop.gpkg and click OK:
+![Geopackage dialog][QGIS31]

+3. Next, choose the layer you want to add and click OK:
+![Add gpkg layer][QGIS32]

+_You're done!_

+*Tip:* You can also add data straight from the Browser by just dragging and dropping:
+![Add from browser][QGIS33]